murchie85/CICD_ESSENTIALS/README.md

 This tutorial breif will talk you through getting up to speed using Github, Jenkins, AWS and hosting your own website.

+# GITHUB

 ![git](images/github.png "Github")

+Github is a source code management tool - which is the foundation of all development practices, it is basically like dropbox for your code, bare minimum people upload their code here as a backup, you can also collaborate with others, share code, contribute to their code etc.

+# JENKINS

 ![jenkins](images/jenkins.jpeg "JENKINS")

+Jenkins is a really powerful CICD pipeline tool, CICD stands for *Continuous Integration* & *Continuous Delivery*

+# AWS
 ![AWS](images/AWS.png "AWS")